rupol/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [x] Explain what a token is used for.
+      An token is an encoded JSON object used to authenticate a user.
+The server sends this token to the user in exchange for correct login credentials, which is stored in local storage, and sent along with requests for access to protected routes.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [x] What steps can you take in your web apps to keep your data secure?
+      Using JWTs instead of just sending user login credentials during HTTP requests ensures user data isn't exposed during authentication, since JWTs are encoded.
+Also, private user data should never be logged to the console in a deployed app.

-- [ ] Describe how web servers work.
+- [x] Describe how web servers work.
+      A web server is a computer that stores all the code that makes up a web site.
+The server receives and processes HTTP network requests, sending back the site files to the browser, which then renders the site.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers. - Create: POST - Read: GET - Update: PUT, PATCH - Delete: DELETE

 ## Project Set Up